The Complete Guide to Thailand Visas and Requirements for Indian Citizens

 Thai visa fees vary according to the type of visa being applied for.

-For example, if you apply for a business visa, it could cost you around ₹ 5,000 for a multiple entry tourist visa and ₹ 2,500 for a single entry tourist visa.
+For example, if you apply for a tourist visa (that is not under the visa-exemption scheme), it could cost you around ₹ 5,000 for a multiple-entry tourist visa and ₹ 2,500 for a single-entry tourist visa.
 The rates provided here are current rates and may change.

-So please check the Thailand Visa Application Center or the Royal Thai Embassy websites to know the exact fees.
+So please check the Royal Thai Embassy websites to know the exact fees.

 Visa Options